Erin Bardwell Collective Homepage & Main Menu

 During 2012 - 2013 The Erin Bardwell Collective were busy gigging and promoting their latest album 'Bringing The Hope'.
 This included a gig in Belgium supporting Roy Ellis from Symarip in Brussels.
 The bEAT cover 'Which Side Of The Bed' was recorded and released for the Specialized 2 - Beat Teenage Cancer album during 2013 for the Teenage Cancer Trust.

 2014 - A new album OUR TIME surfaced and a cover of the MADNESS song Wings Of A Dove for SPECIALIZED 3 - Mad Not Cancer - again for the Teenage Cancer Trust.
-Live concerts in France and Netherlands were also squeezed in, as well as UK shows.
+Also a live date in the Netherlands (Amsterdam) was squeezed in for Reggae Recipe, as well as UK shows.

 <<Back to Main Artist page